aws-powertools/powertools-lambda-python/docs/utilities/parameters.md

 For greater flexibility such as configuring the underlying SDK client used by built-in providers, you can use their respective Provider Classes directly.

+???+ tip
-!!! tip "This can be used to retrieve values from other regions, change the retry behavior, etc."
+    This can be used to retrieve values from other regions, change the retry behavior, etc.

 #### SSMProvider